 - Organized Youth Fair — which has raised in excess of $2.5 million since the auction started in the 70’s

-- Created Lufkin Industrial Foundation, raised $250,000 to purchase land, Land once owned by the foundation is now where Pilgrim’s Pride, Brookshire Bros headquarters, Chromium Corporation, Con-Agra, Blue Bell, and others are located.
+- Created Lufkin Industrial Foundation, raised $250,000 to purchase land, Land once owned by the foundation is now where Pilgrim’s, Brookshire Bros headquarters, Chromium Corporation, Con-Agra, Blue Bell, and others are located.

 - A task for of the Chamber researched the need for a community college and helped pass a bond issued to create Angelina College in the late 1960's.

 - The first event in the Pitser Garrison Civic Center was the Chamber’s annual banquet.
 A crowd of 1,403 heard Paul Harvey speak at the event.